flyingcircusio/doc/src/guide/deployment/lamp.md

 This setting configures both Apache *and* FPM automatically.
 To enable the configuration, call `sudo fc-manage -b`

-The detailed documentation for this component is: {ref}`nixos-lamp`.
+The detailed documentation for this component is: {external+platform-current:ref}`nixos-lamp`.

 ### NGINX